 My advice would be to at least try one.
 They are very inexpensive and if your turtle doesn’t like it, you can use the calcium powder method above instead.

-- Zoo Med Turtle Bone – This is my favorite calcium supplement for aquatic turtles.
+- Zoo Med Turtle Bone (click here to check the current price on Amazon) – This is my favorite calcium supplement for aquatic turtles.
 They are designed for turtles, and most aquatic species love to nibble on them as a source of calcium.
 The downside is that in some tanks, bits and pieces will fall to the bottom and may cloud your tank.

 There are other calcium supplements, such as tablets or blocks that you drop into your tank, let dissolve and the calcium is then absorbed into your turtle’s skin and shell.
 However, I have read a lot of conflicting information as to whether this is an effective form of supplementation.